MarcusHoltz/Traefik-MacVLAN/README.md

 * * *
 * * *

-## I took a the steps below and converted them - Now they're the script above
+## I took the steps below and converted them - Now they're the script above

 * * *